Hidendra/docker-teamcity/README.md

-# TeamCity Continuous Integration server and agent in Docker
+# TeamCity Continuous Integration server and agent Docker containers

 This project contains two Docker containers for deployment [TeamCity](https://www.jetbrains.com/teamcity/) server and agents.
 It also could be running  on [CoreOS](https://coreos.com) cluster.